Ranchero-Software/NetNewsWireHelp/pages/what-is-rss.markdown

 ## Details

 That “good part” is actually made available as a *feed.* A feed is just a specially-formatted text file that readers like NetNewsWire can read.
-The files look weird. they kind of look like the source behind web pages, with a lot of &lt; and &gt; and everything.
+The files look weird.
+They kind of look like the source behind web pages, with a lot of <code>&lt;</code> and <code>&gt;</code> and everything.

 The important thing is: it’s NetNewsWire’s job to know how to read the feed.
 And it’s NetNewsWire’s job to remember which articles you’ve read and to show you the ones you haven’t read.